Geonovum/KP-APIs/API-strategie-modules/access-control/access-control.md

 ### Session based API access pattern
 While this method is considered legacy it is in common use for handling access control to APIs, even though it conflicts with best practices for APIs.
 Because this pattern is more a standard web application pattern we refer to [the latest NCSC guidelines on the subject of web application security](https://www.ncsc.nl/documenten/publicaties/2019/mei/01/ict-beveiligingsrichtlijnen-voor-webapplicaties) for security considerations.

 We consider this method to be mostly outside the scope of this document and refer to the aforementioned NCSC document for security considerations.
-We do provide some additional considerations for web clients in the section on [HTTP-level Security](#http-level-security).
+We do provide some additional considerations for web clients in the section on [transport Security](https://docs.geostandaarden.nl/api/API-Strategie-mod-transport-security/).

 ## Identification